Useful advice on how to get a cheap website

 Budgeting for a website can get stressful and confusing.
 Especially if you’re not sure what you need in your website or what developers usually charge.
 You also want to make sure you pick a ‘good developer’ that’s not going to go AWOL on you.
 So first thing to do to get a website on a budget is think about how you can pay for it.

 Would you prefer to pay for the website all at once with hosting charges monthly or annually as an additional cost.
-Or depending on your cash-flow, perhaps think about subscribing to a website (like our CMS Express and CMS Premium website packages for instance).
+Or depending on your cash-flow, perhaps think about subscribing to a website (like our Pay as you go websites for instance).
 This is when you pay a set amount a month for a custom-built website.

 Subscription-based websites are great for your cash flow as you know how much to budget for on a monthly basis.
 Subscription-based websites usually give the same amount of ‘website’ but payments are split over a certain period of time, rather than paying for it all at once, or over a few payments.